-c.
-Method of recruitment and appointment or election of Trustees
+d.
+Method of recruitment and appointment or election of Trustees e.
+Policies adopted for the induction and training of Trustees

 The management of the Academy Trust is the responsibility of the Trustees who are elected and co-opted under the terms of the Trust deed.